Singapore City Map

 Ya Kun Kaya Toast

-A common breakfast snack in Singapore and Malaysia is "kaya" – a jam made of coconut milk, sugar, and egg.
-The coconut jam is generously lathered on top of toast with butter.
-We tried the steamed and the regular kaya toast at Ya Kun, one of the original vendors of this Southeast Asian specialty.
-Singaporeans like it with an egg on the side, but we can do without it.
+A common breakfast item in Singapore and Malaysia is kaya, a spread made of coconut milk, pandan, sugar, and egg.
+Traditionally served atop toast, it's generously lathered on bread with butter.
+We sampled both the steamed and regular kaya toast at Ya Kun, one of the original vendors of this Southeast Asian specialty, established in 1944.
+Follow the locals' lead and dip your kaya toast into a soft-boiled egg on the side, perhaps even with a touch of soy sauce, for a complex, sweet and salty flavor profile.

 Wine RVLT